tarkhani/MachineVision_CourseWorks/README.md

 - Outputs can differ depending on package versions and environment.
 - This is coursework code, so style and optimization may vary per assignment.

-## Purpose

-This repo demonstrates:
-- understanding of core machine vision concepts,
-- progression from classical methods to deep learning,
-- practical notebook-based experimentation and analysis.